Project Background

 Amar Bank had become widely known for Tunaiku, its high-growth digital lending product.

-However, the bank’s loan-to-deposit ratio (LDR) grew increasingly unbalanced as loans expanded faster than deposits.
+However, the bank’s loan-to-deposit ratio grew increasingly unbalanced as loans expanded faster than deposits.

 To operate sustainably and support continued lending growth, Amar Bank needed to: